Horizon Europe is the EU’s key funding programme for research and innovation with a budget of €95.5 billion.

 Areas of intervention: climate science and solutions, energy supply, energy systems and grids, buildings and industrial facilities in energy transition, communities and cities, industrial competitiveness in transport, clean, safe and accessible transport and mobility, smart mobility, energy storage.

-Policy and strategy: this cluster aims to fight climate change by better understanding its causes, evolution, risks, impacts and opportunities, and by making the energy and transport sectors more climate and environment-friendly, more efficient and competitive, smarter, safer and more resilient.
+Policy and strategy: this cluster aims to fight climate change by better understanding its causes, evolution, risks, impacts and opportunities.
+Also, by making the energy and transport sectors more climate- and environment-friendly, efficient and competitive, smarter, safer and resilient.

 6. FOOD, BIOECONOMY, NATURAL RESOURCES, AGRICULTURE AND ENVIRONMENT

-Areas of intervention: environmental observation, biodiversity and natural resources, agriculture, forestry and rural areas, seas, oceans and inland waters, food systems, bio-based innovation systems in the EU’s bioeconomy and circular systems.
+Areas of intervention: environmental observation, biodiversity and natural resources, agriculture, forestry and rural areas, seas, oceans and inland waters.
+In addition to food systems, bio-based innovation systems in the EU’s bioeconomy and circular systems.

 Policy and strategy: this cluster aims at reducing environmental degradation, halting and reversing the decline of biodiversity on land, inland waters and sea and better managing natural resources through transformative changes of the economy and society in both urban and rural areas.

-It will ensure food and nutrition security for all within planetary boundaries through knowledge, innovation and digitalization in agriculture, fisheries, aquaculture and food systems and steer and accelerate the transition to a low carbon, resource efficient circular economy and sustainable bioeconomy, including forestry.
+It will ensure food and nutrition security for all within planetary boundaries.
+This will be through knowledge, innovation and digitalization in agriculture, fisheries, aquaculture and food systems.
+Moreover, it will steer and accelerate the transition to a low-carbon, resource-efficient circular economy and sustainable bioeconomy, including forestry.

-Research and innovation activities under cluster 6 will contribute to the objectives of the European Green Deal related to the Biodiversity Strategy to 2030, the Farm to Fork strategy, the European Climate Pact and initiatives under sustainable industry and eliminating pollution, as well as the long-term vision for rural areas, and the Sustainable Development Goals.
+Research and innovation activities under cluster 6 will contribute to the objectives of the European Green Deal related to the Biodiversity Strategy to 2030, the Farm to Fork strategythe European Climate Pact and initiatives under sustainable industry and eliminating pollution.
+In addition to the long-term vision for rural areas, and the Sustainable Development Goals.

 Areas of intervention: strengthening the knowledge base for policy making; health; culture, creativity and inclusive society; digital, industry and space; climate, energy and mobility; food, bioeconomy, natural resources, agriculture and environment; innovation, economic development, and competitiveness; scientific excellence; territorial development and support for EU countries and regions.

-Policy and strategy: The Joint Research Centre (JRC) is the European Commission’s science and knowledge service which employs scientists to carry out research in order to provide independent scientific advice and support to EU policy.
+Policy and strategy: The Joint Research Centre (JRC) is the European Commission’s science and knowledge service.
+It employs scientists to carry out research in order to provide independent scientific advice and support to EU policy.

 The aim of this area of Horizon Europe is to generate high-quality scientific evidence for good public policies.